Cyberpunk2207/Metagel-ultrasonic-sensing/README.md

 No installation process is needed if MATLAB software is ready.

 # 3. Demo
-Instructions to run on data: run the script and follow the annotation and description Expected output: Plots of the frequency shits
+Instructions to run on data: run the script and follow the annotation and description.
+Expected output: Plots of the frequency shits.
-Expected run time for demo on a "normal" desktop computer: usually 5 minutes
+Expected run time for demo on a "normal" desktop computer: usually 5 minutes.

 # 4. Instructions for use
 Put the data and script code in the same folder, and then run the script file.